 These Pfeffernusse cookies were successful, staying fresh and soft in a sealed container for 2 weeks.
 Plus, the flavor was awesome!
 Just make sure they are packaged securely and then sit back and enjoy the love.

-Here are a few other sweet treats I have sent in care packages that received rave reviews:
+Here are a few other sweet treats I have sent in care packages that not only made it long distances safely, but received rave reviews:

 - 2 eggs slightly beaten

 - 1 ½ tsp ground cardamom grind it fresh if possible

 - 1 tsp ground cloves freshly ground if possible

 - 2 tsp ground cinnamon